Immediately Following Surgery:

 - If you were prescribed a mouth rinse, use as directed.

 - If you were prescribed antibiotics, continue taking them until they are gone.

 - If needed, use warm compresses 20 minutes on/20 minutes off.

 Bruising may be expected and is usually limited to the neck or cheek area near the surgical site.
 If discoloration occurs, it often takes a week for this to disappear completely.
 Occasionally, the arm or hand near the site where the needle was placed to administer IV drugs may remain inflamed and tender.
 Aspirin and application of heat on the area will usually correct these symptoms.

-Loss of sensation of the lip and chin may occur, usually following lower wisdom teeth removal.
+Loss of sensation of the lip and chin may occur, usually following lower implant placement.
 This is usually temporary and disappears within a few days or weeks.
 Occasionally, some numbness may persist for months.